Beating OpenBLAS and MKL in FP32 Matrix Multiplication From Scratch

 }

-These blocks with static shapes are then passed into the kernel, so that the rank-1 update inside the kernel can remain unchanged and be optimized during compilation time.
+These blocks with static shapes are then passed into the kernel, so that the rank-1 update inside the kernel can remain unchanged and can be optimized during compilation time.

 void matmul_pack_mask(float* A, float* B, float* C, float* blockA_packed,